codalotl/goagentbench/SPEC.md

     - from: some_test.go # relative to scenario directory in `testdata`
       to: path/to/package # relative to $WORKSPACE/$SCENARIODIR.
 Can be ".".

+  # patch: apply the following patches.
+Each patch should be in git unified diff format (paths are relative to $WORKSPACE/$SCENARIODIR)
+  patch:
+    - somepatch.patch

   # FUTURE: we could do patches: array of patches.
 Could also do scripts: array of scripts.

 # Instructions and other agent configuration for this problem.